David Lord (RAF officer): Legacy

 After Arnhem was liberated in April 1945, Grave Registration Units of the British 2nd Army moved into the area and began to locate the Allied dead.
 Lord was buried alongside his crew in the Arnhem Oosterbeek War Cemetery.
 There are many plaques in memory of him, including one at Wrexham Cathedral in Wales.

 Several aircraft have carried tributes to Lord.
 Between 1993 and 1998, the RAF Battle of Britain Memorial Flight's Dakota, serial "ZA947", was painted in the colours of Lord's aircraft during the Arnhem battle, and bore the same code letters: YS-DM.
-Between 1973 and 2005, the Dakota displayed at RAF Museum Cosford was similarly painted and coded to represent Lord's aircraft.
+Between 1973 and 2005, the Dakota displayed at Royal Air Force Museum Midlands, Cosford was similarly painted and coded to represent Lord's aircraft.
 From 1966 until its disbandment in 2005, No. 10 Squadron RAF was equipped with Vickers VC-10s, each of which was named after a Royal Air Force or Royal Flying Corps VC recipient.
 Aircraft serial number 'XR810' was named David Lord VC.

 Lord's Victoria Cross was presented to his parents at Buckingham Palace in December 1945.
 In 1997, Lord's VC, along with his other decorations and medals, were sold at auction by Spinks to Lord Ashcroft.
 As of 2014, the medal group was on display at the Imperial War Museum.